Compare RETS vs FTP IDX Feeds

 The Big Trend for Agents is RETS Adoption

 What is your MLS’ IDX?
 IDX is the Internet Data Exchange.
 It’s simply a format that allows the visitor’s web browser to load the MLS listing info into the page for viewing.
-FTP or file transfer protocol is an outdated technique that has some substantial setbacks.
+Yet FTP or file transfer protocol is an outdated technique which has some substantial setbacks.
 In today’s competitive marketplace (Google) using FTP could mean your SEO and content strategy may fail.
-RETS is the solution.
+RETS is the new solution.

 Does your MLS support RETS?
 Find out here.

 Does NAR and Realtor.com Promote RETS?
 Take a look at their pdf that elaborates on the many benefits of RETS.